microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 In "Single Instance Mode", the monarch _is_ the single instance.
 When `wt` is run, and it determines that it is not the monarch, it'll ask the monarch if it's in single instance mode.
-If it is, then the servant that's starting up will instead pass it's commandline arguments to the monarch process, and let the monarch handle them, then exit.
+If it is, then the peasant that's starting up will instead pass it's commandline arguments to the monarch process, and let the monarch handle them, then exit.
 In single instance mode the window will still be composed from a combination of a window process and multiple different content